merenlab/anvio/anvio/docs/artifacts/contig-classification-txt.md

 A tab-delimited file describing the classification of contigs in a %(contigs-db)s.
 This file is the input to %(anvi-import-contig-classification)s.

 You can create this file based on the output from whichever software you used to classify your contigs (or based on your own classification strategy).
-Different tools produce different output formats and often use different names for domain-level classes; hence, for consistency, it is up to you to wrangle those outputs so that they fit into the standardized set of classes that anvi'o knows about.
+Different tools produce different output formats and often use different names for domain-level classes; hence, for consistency, it is up to you to wrangle those outputs so that they fit into the standardized set of classes that anvi'o knows about (as described in %(contig-classification)s).

 The file must contain the following columns: